-This book, published in the Cambridge University Press in the Cambridge Studies in Comparative Politics series, explores the political conditions under which land reform occurs, motivated by an interest in why governments implement egalitarian reforms.
+This book, published in the Cambridge Studies in Comparative Politics series, explores the political conditions under which land reform occurs, motivated by an interest in why governments implement egalitarian reforms.
 Based on fieldwork in Bolivia, Chile, Colombia, Ecuador, Mexico, Peru, and Venezuela, as well as archival work, I collected and coded country-year data on land expropriation and redistribution, negotiated transfers, and colonization from 1930-2008 for all of Latin America as well as subnational data for many cases.
 I have also coded country-year data on major and minor episodes of land redistribution for the whole world since 1900 to demonstrate the broad scope of my findings.
 The project sheds light on when and why land reform programs are implemented, and why they are structured in different ways.

 - Albertus, Michael.
 2017.
 "Landowners and Democracy: The Social Origins of Democracy Reconsidered."
 World Politics 69(2): 233-76.
 Supplementary Appendix.

 - Albertus, Michael, and Victor Gay.
 2017.
 "Unlikely Democrats: Elite Uncertainty Under Autocracy and Democratization."
 American Journal of Political Science 61(3): 624-41.
 Supplementary Appendix.

 - Albertus, Michael, Alberto Diaz-Cayeros, Beatriz Magaloni, and Barry Weingast.
 2016.
 “Authoritarian Survival and Poverty Traps: Land Reform in Mexico.”
 World Development 77: 154-170.
 Supplementary Appendix.